SatellaSatella/hybridIQA/README.md

 ------------------------------------------------------------------------------------------------------

-"0" folder bins are generated with schizo negative prompt as positive prompt.

 "8" folder bins are cherry-picked generations (not from the mass-produced image pool).

 9" folder bins are real images from maccha and omutatsu.